olaarowolo/scholarship.olaarowolo.com/plan.md

-# Optimized Project Plan: Ola Arowolo Local Scholarship Management System
+# Optimized Project Plan: OA Local Scholarship Management System

 ## Overview
 This plan optimizes the original brief by organizing development into progressive sprints, prioritizing the public landing page for early accessibility.
 Each sprint delivers a working increment, allowing for iterative testing and deployment.
 The project uses Laravel 11, Blade templates, Tailwind CSS, and role-based access control.
 Focus on shared hosting compatibility.